Summary

 Click on your choice of Automation Template to open it up - for example:

 Go through your Automation Template and adjust all relevant parts.
 For instance, in the example pictured above, you can choose a different Company filter from the dropdown menu, change "equal to" to "less than" or "more than" etc., change the number in the next box, and so on.
-All the boxes (and the checklist shown in the screenshot above) can be edited
+All the boxes (and the checklist shown in the screenshot above) can be edited.
+You can also edit the title if desired

 Once you've finished configuring your Automation Template, click "Save" in the top right (shown in the screenshot above)